The LEEBio™ process extracts the main constituents of lignocellulosic biomass: cellulose, lignin, hemicelluloses and silica as high-value products

-LEELIGNIN™ is a lignin extracted in the form of a brown-colored powder.
+It is a sulfur-free lignin extracted as a brown powder.

-Regarding the starting material, this lignin can be an excellent low-cost carbon fiber precursor particularly sought by car industries.
+Depending on its origin, this lignin can be an excellent low cost carbon fiber precursor, particularly sought after in automotive industries.

 HEMICELLULOSES – LEEXYL™

-This syrup has a composition rich in oligomeric Xylose (up to 70%), protein and natural elements.
+This kind of syrup is rich in oligomeric xylose (up to 70%), proteins and natural elements.
 Mannose sugar is highly present in softwoods based molasses.

-It is also the only source of furan products, suitable for the production of Furfural, 2,5-furandicarboxylic acid (2,5 FDCA), 2-methylfurane, Xylitol or biofuels.
+It is also suitable for the production of Furfural, 2,5-furandicarboxylic acid (2,5 FDCA), 2-methylfuran, Xylitol or biofuels based products.

 SILICA – LEESIL™

-This form of amorphous silica is particularly appreciated in advanced or medical industry for its physico-chemical properties in reinforcement, adsorption, polishing but also in tires manufacture.
+This form of precipitated silica is particularly appreciated in high-tech or medical industries for its reinforcement, adsorption and polishing characteristics, but also in tire industry.